ManuUniverso/Solar-Monitor/README.md

 They are only reading the data, no configurations are sent or the settings of the Victron Energy devices are modified.
 There is still a bug and problem updating the image on the screen.

+There are still poster errors on the screen

 Connection diagram attached
 ![Image](SolarMonitor.jpg)
 ![Image](SolarMonitorDisplay.jpg)